Listen New Classical Tracks: Pappano joins Argerich

 The Carnival of the Animals is paired on this recording with another work that's now often associated with a lovable pig named Babe.
 Antonio says right after he saw the movie he started programming the piece in concert.
 You hear one of those live performances on this recording.

 "We did a concert and so there's that spirit which imbues the whole thing, this live electricity and free song.
 And that is certainly the case in the symphony, the Organ Symphony, which is the pairing on this record, which was taken from live performances in Rome, which gives you an idea of what concerts can be like in Rome and what the hall is like and what the orchestra is like live."

 Let's talk about why you paired these two together.
 They were composed in the same year.
 Is that one of the reasons?

 "The fact that he interrupted work on the symphony to write the Carnival of the Animals, I think, is significant.
 But the fact that we were able to make it work so that Martha Argerich could join us, of course, was … well, you know that's a bonus that you only know you dream about."

 Camille Saint-Saëns was worried that perhaps his colleagues might think him frivolous when he composed Carnival of the Animals.
 That's why he kept the complete work under lock and key until after his death.
 Antonio Pappano says there's more to it than you may think: "When music for children is really music written by a genius, it appeals to the child in all of us — in us adults, too.
 And I think that's the secret of these pieces."

-To hear the rest of my conversation with Antonio Pappano, download the extended podcast on iTunes or wherever you get your podcasts.
+To hear the rest of my conversation, click on the extended interview above, or download the extended podcast on iTunes or wherever you get your podcasts.

 Antonio Pappano - official site